mgunyho/tere/README.md

 ### Searching

-To search for an item in the current folder, just type some letters. `tere` will incrementally highlight all folders and files that match the search query.
+To search for an item in the current folder, just type some letters. `tere` will incrementally highlight all folders that match the search query.

 While searching, moving the cursor up or down jumps between only the items that match the search.
 The search query, as well as the number of matching items is shown at the bottom of the screen.